Philippine court strikes down oil exploration pact involving China - ExBulletin

 Philippine court strikes down oil exploration pact involving China

-MANILA, Philippines (AP) The Supreme Court of the Philippines on Tuesday ruled unconstitutional a 2005 pact between China, the Philippines and Vietnam to jointly explore for oil in the disputed South China Sea, a decision that also casts doubt on other proposed agreements.
+MANILA (AP) — The Supreme Court of the Philippines on Tuesday ruled unconstitutional a 2005 pact between China, the Philippines and Vietnam to jointly explore for oil in the disputed South China Sea, a decision that also casts doubt on the other proposed agreements.

 The ruling by 12 of the court’s 15 judges overturned the joint marine seismic enterprise agreement reached by state-owned companies from the three countries, which are among Asian countries locked in decades-long territorial disputes in the busy waterway.